Mursel05/Movie-Lovers/README.md

 ## Movie Lovers

-Use this link to visit the page: https://movie-lovers-rho.vercel.app/
+Use this link to visit the website: https://movie-lovers-rho.vercel.app/

 The Movie Lovers is a user-friendly platform designed for movie enthusiasts to explore current movie listings, book tickets, and stay updated on the latest cinematic releases.
 The website also provides detailed information about cinemas, ensuring a seamless movie-going experience.